 - Bring your PIN code(s) - consisting of numbers (4-digits), NOT letters (European ATMs have numerical key pads only) - to facilitate use of both ATM and credit card(s).

-- Check with your bank to ensure you are able to withdraw cash on your cards abroad.
+- Check with your bank to ensure you are able to withdraw cash on your cards abroad (you may need a new PIN code).

 - Advise your bank that you will be traveling abroad and plan to use your card(s) for shopping etc. (to avoid fraud, they may refuse charges made overseas unless they know they are being made by the card owner).